Jora001/nft-gallery-Zhora-Hovsepyan/README.md

-# NFT Dashboard - Jora Hovsepyan
+# NFT Dashboard -  imp.
+WEB3 Technologies

 Welcome to **NFT Dashboard**, a React application that allows users to connect their Ethereum/Polygon wallet, view their NFTs, pick a random NFT, mark favorites, and see a chart of their collection.
 This project was created as part of a JavaScript learning module to practice frontend skills, API integration, and React frameworks.